ansys/pymapdl/doc/source/user_guide/math.rst

 ~~~~~~~~~~~~~~~~~~~~
 This example demonstrates how to send an MAPDL Math matrix from MAPDL
 to Python and then send it back to be solved.
 While this example runs
-``MapdlMath.eigs`` on mass and stiffness matrices generated from
+:func:`MapdlMath.eigs() <ansys.mapdl.core.math.MapdlMath.eigs>` on mass
-MAPDL, you could instead use mass and stiffness matrices generated
+and stiffness matrices generated from MAPDL, you could instead use
-from an external FEM tool, or even modify the mass and stiffness
+mass and stiffness matrices generated from an external FEM tool, or
-matrices within Python.
+even modify the mass and stiffness matrices within Python.

 First, solve the first 10 modes of a 1 x 1 x 1 steel meter cube
 in MAPDL.